giantswarm/docs/src/content/ui-api/kubectl-gs/faq.md

 ### Why does the command connect to a service called 'athena'

 The Management API uses a TLS certificate signed by a custom certificate authority (CA).
 In order to communicate with the API, a client (here: `kubectl`) must trust that CA, it must have the CA's certificate.
-Athena is a public service providing that CA certificate to the client.
+Athena is a public service providing that CA certificate, plus some information on the installation, to the client.